Koredotcom/docs/docs/gale/playground/generate-output-using-advanced-mode.md

 <img src="../images/json-format-prompt.png" alt="Json Format Prompt" title="Json Format Prompt" style="border: 1px solid gray; zoom:80%;">

 If you want to view all the details of the outputs across all the models you can turn ON the toggle button by clicking the info icon on the **Models** section of the Playground space as shown in the following image.
-If you turn OFF the toggle, then the total token matrix is not displayed.
+If you turn OFF the toggle, then the metrics is not displayed.

 <img src="../images/view-all-details-of-models.png" alt="View All Details of Models" title="View All Details of Models" style="border: 1px solid gray; zoom:80%;">